SUNDAY, FEBRUARY 3rd:

 Improving Affordability & Promoting Value in Rural Communities 9:45 – 11:00 am

-Reshma Gupta, MD, MSHPM, Medical Director for Quality and Value, UCLA Health, Office of Population Health and Accountable Care, and Assistant Professor, General Internal Medicine & Health Services Research, University of California Los Angeles; Peter J. Wright, FACHE, President & CEO, Valley Regional Healthcare; and Michelle Hood, President & CEO, Eastern Maine Healthcare Systems.
+Reshma Gupta, MD, MSHPM, Medical Director for Quality and Value, UCLA Health, Office of Population Health and Accountable Care, and Assistant Professor, General Internal Medicine & Health Services Research, University of California Los Angeles; Peter J. Wright, FACHE, President & CEO, Valley Regional Healthcare; and Michelle Hood, President & CEO, Northern Light Health.
 Moderated by Priya Bathija, VP, The Value Initiative, American Hospital Association

 This panel draws on the work of AHA’s The Value Initiative, a member-driven, multi-year initiative to support AHA members as the hospital field addresses the issue of affordability.
 Panelists will discuss the national context for the call for greater health care affordability and share insights into potential solutions that will allow rural hospitals to decrease cost, improve quality and the patient experience.